Learn The 5 Steps To Become A Certified Hand Therapist

 Once you meet the above requirements, you’ll then be eligible to sit for the Hand Therapy Certification Exam.

 The exam is an intense four-hour computer-based test consisting of 200 multiple-choice items.
-At the time of writing this post, the exam cost is $500.
+At the time of publishing article post, the exam cost is $500.
+Please see the HTCC exam cost page for the most up to date information.

 The exam covers quite a bit from anatomy and physiology of the hand and upper limb, treatment techniques and tools, to evaluation and therapeutic interventions, among other components.

-For a complete list of what the exam covers, check out the comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.
+For a complete list of what the exam covers, check out this comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.

-As you can see, becoming a CHT is not easy.
+As you can see, becoming a CHT is not an easy road.

 But if you’re passionate about hand therapy as your career choice, the certification is worth pursuing to learn as much as you can to differentiate yourself.

-In addition, you will open yourself up to more Hand Therapy positions that may only hire CHT’s.
+In addition, you will open yourself up to more Hand Therapy positions that only hire therapists that have the CHT certification.